Volunteer with The Silver Line Helpline

-The Silver Line is the only free and 24-hour helpline in the UK for older people over the age of 55 who feel lonely and isolated.
-The Silver Line helpline provides information, advice, and friendship to those who need us most and is open 365 days a year.
+The Silver Line Helpline is the only free 24/7 helpline in the UK for older people over the age of 55 who might feel lonely and isolated.
+It's open 365 days a year.

-The Silver Line offers support to people in many ways; through signposting to other services, by offering a friendly chat at any time of day or night, and through referrals to our other Friendship Services.
-The Helpline is crucial to our service, as it is often the first point of contact for older people who need support.
+The Silver Line Helpline offers friendship and support to people in many ways: through signposting to other services, by offering a friendly chat at any time day or night or referrals to other Age UK Services.
+The Silver Line Helpline is a crucial service and is often the first point of contact for older people who need support.

 What might I do as a Helpline Volunteer?

-- Be led by the caller and treat every call as a fresh call.
-Empathising.
-Being non-judgmental and offering a friendly listening ear.
+- be led by the caller - empathising, being non-judemental and offering a friendly listening ear

-- Escalate all concerns via the appropriate channels and seek support when needed.
+- escalate any concerns via the appropriate channels and seek support when needed.

 What’s great about becoming a Helpline Volunteer?

-- You’ll be using your skills to make a practical, and measurable, impact on older people’s lives, improving their happiness and wellbeing.
+- You'll use your skills to have a positive impact on the lives of older people, improving their happiness and reducing their loneliness.

 - You'll have the opportunity to enhance your skills and learn new ones.